MicrosoftDocs/Devices-docs/surface/self-serve-warranty-service.md

 # Surface self-serve warranty and service

-Microsoft 365 Business customers may be eligible to use the beta Surface Self Serve Warranty and Service node in the Microsoft Admin Center to create and manage service orders.
-This new feature allows Global Admins to designate permissions to individuals within their company responsible for supporting warranty and service claims including:
+Microsoft 365 Business customers may be eligible to use the Surface Self Serve Warranty and Service node in the Microsoft 365 Admin Center to create and manage service orders.
+This new feature, available as a beta program, allows Global Admins to designate permissions to individuals within their company responsible for supporting warranty and service claims including:

-- Uploading serial numbers for the devices requiring service
+- Upload serial numbers for the devices requiring service.
-- Adding multiple shipping addresses
+- Add multiple shipping addresses.
-- Creating a single service order for one or many devices and type covers
+- Create a single service order for one or many devices and type covers.
-- Seeing real-time service order status
+- See real-time service order status.
-- Shipping to and receiving Advance Exchange shipments in bulk if devices are covered by an extended warranty or Advanced Exchange was included as part of the device purchase
+- Ship to and receive Advance Exchange shipments in bulk if devices are covered by an extended warranty or Advanced Exchange was included as part of the device purchase.

+## Join beta program

 Contact your Microsoft Customer Success Account Manager or Customer Success Manager to learn more about the experience and how to participate in the beta program.